JRC-ISIA/matlab-addon-pid-garpingers-tradeoff-diagrams/README.md

 Alternatively, the Matlab project can be opened.
 The Toolbox will then also be available.

 ## Usage
-The recommended entry point for using this toolbox is the Live Script ``Getting Started``.
+The recommended entry point for using this toolbox is the Live Script ``GettingStarted``.
 After successfully installing the Toolbox, it will open automatically and provide a step-by-step introduction to the Toolbox.

 Another option is to open the Live script ``FieldstudyTradeoff``.
 This script demonstrates a complete field study conducted on a DC motor.
 It includes a structured description of the study setup, followed by the application of core functions provided by the toolbox.